Skip to main content

 Applicability

-The O’FAIR Guide provides guidance on applying FAIR principles and achieving compliance with SPD-41 primarily for scientific data produced by NASA SMD-funded Earth science missions starting from the 2023 ROSES solicitations, and secondarily, for scientific data from existing missions and investigations.
+The O’FAIR Guide provides guidance on applying FAIR principles and achieving compliance with SPD-41.
+It is primarily intended for scientific data produced by NASA SMD-funded Earth science missions starting from the 2023 ROSES solicitations, and secondarily for scientific data from existing missions and investigations.

 Limitations

-This Guide addresses FAIR principles as they relate to data products (collections).
-Additional effort will be needed to address FAIR principles as they relate to data files and variables.
+This guide addresses FAIR principles as they apply to data products (collections).
+Additional effort will be needed to address FAIR principles as they apply to data files and variables.